Nexmo/station/_documentation/en/messages/code-snippets/before-you-begin.md

 ---
-title: Before you begin
+title: Before you Begin
 navigation_weight: 0
 ---

-# Before you begin
+# Before you Begin

+This topic provides some background information on using the code snippets.

 ## What are Code Snippets?

 Code snippets are short pieces of code you can reuse in your own applications.

 The code snippets utilize code from the [Nexmo Node Code Snippets](https://github.com/Nexmo/nexmo-node-code-snippets) and [Nexmo Curl Code Snippets](https://github.com/Nexmo/nexmo-curl-code-snippets) repositories.

 Please read this information carefully, so you can best use the code snippets.